High Speed Imaging of Spectral-Temporal Correlations in Hong-Ou-Mandel Interference: Theory

 \section{Theory}

-The spectral correlation between the the photon pairs generated from SPDC can be displayed in a joint spectral intensity (JSI) plot.
+The spectral correlation between the photon pairs generated from the process of spontaneous parametric down-conversion (SPDC) can be displayed in a joint spectral intensity (JSI) plot.
 Theoretically this can be determined by multiplying the phase-matching function of the crystal and the pump envelope function.
 The phase matching function for a ppKTP crystal of length $L$ with Type-0 phase matching is given by

 with

 where $\omega_p$, $\omega_1$ and $\omega_2$ are the frequency of the pump and photon pairs respectively. $n_e(\omega)$ is the extraordinary refractive index of the crystal, $\Lambda_0$ is the grating period of the crystal and $c$ the speed of light in vacuum.